 Just about everyone I’ve ever talked to about beets will 1) proclaim they’ve never liked them and then 2) effuse about how that all changed once they had roasted beets.
 Helping spread the word are the many restaurants that all tend to have some variation on a roasted beet salad with goat cheese and nuts on their menu.
 And with good reason, it’s a great salad.
 This particular recipe brings changes up that formula and brings some chewiness from the barley as a balance to the firmness of roasted beets.
 I’m also using parmesan for some nuttiness rather than the more common goat cheese.

-Typically, roasting beets can take a good 75 minutes.
-I like to use my toaster oven here due to their size, no sense in firing up the oven for just a few beets.
-I found that the pressure cooker cuts that in half at about 40 minutes....and still gives a very flavorful result.
+However, a pressure cooker cuts that time in half to about 40 minutes while still yielding a very flavorful result.
 They still had all of the sweetness and tenderness of a traditional oven-roasted beet.

-Since this will be served as a cold salad, it's a 100% make-ahead kind of dish.
-I basically cooked the beets, moved on to the barley and then staged everything in the refrigerator until I was ready to assemble the dish.
+Since this will be served as a cold salad, it’s a 100% make-ahead kind of dish.
+I basically cooked the beets and the barley in parallel and staged everything in the refrigerator until I was ready to assemble the dish.

 Oh, and the beet greens?
 I mixed them a few days later with an equal amount of green chard, sautéed them in garlic and olive oil and served along side some tilapia.
 Fair warning, they are super scrubby if you eat a lot of them….